Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 To have a better comparison and to understand which method is better suited for this problem, I tried to find a solution using the following methods.

 ### Decision Tree (pruned) vs Decision Tree (not pruned)
 I want to use both the SimpleImputer and StandardScaler methods.
+The fascinating thing we can do with decision trees is to choose between pre-pruning and post-pruning.
+We can't predict which method is better when the tree needs this kind of operation.
+So the first result, which I've already checked, is about accuracy, it's easy to check how this value increases during the second test, over the pruned tree.

 ### Kernel methods